 9. Attended a genealogy conference.
-Jamboree’s my favorite.
+Rootstech’s my favorite.

 10. Lectured at a genealogy conference.
-Again, Jamboree’s my favorite.
+Again, Rootstech’s my favorite.

 11. Spoke on a genealogy topic at a local genealogy society.
-California, Arizona and Colorado groups so far.
+California, Utah, Arizona, Illinois, and Colorado groups so far.

 12. Been the editor of a genealogy society newsletter.

 13. Contributed to a genealogy society publication – Ancestors West is my favorite.

 14. Served on the board or as an officer of a genealogy society.
 I got to go back and speak at the 30th anniversary of the Pikes Peak Genealogical Society that I helped found and served as first president.

 15. Got lost on the way to a cemetery.
 My husband likes to get lost in an Italian beef deli on the way to Chicago cemeteries.

 16. Talked to dead ancestors.
 I get along VERY much better with them than with living relatives.